-Most business owners are very aware of social media marketing and the impact it has had on business to consumer marketing, so I often get asked by commercial and industrial clients whether or not it is appropriate and worth the time for their B2B business.
+Most business owners are very aware of social media marketing and the impact it has had on business to consumer marketing, so I often get asked by commercial and industrial clients whether or not B2B social media marketing is appropriate and worth their time.
 My response is almost always a resounding “Absolutely – Possibly!”

 Of course there are many other platforms for social marketing, and I do advocate a basic presence in a few of the others, but for true B2B sales marketing and lead generation I choose LinkedIn, and then, if there is commitment and extra resources – YouTube.
 With approximately 1.3 billion visitors a day, this Google owned channel can be extremely useful in building and engaging an audience, as well as helping to create a better user experience on your website with instructional and promotional videos.
 With that said, if your goal is to build your brand and not necessarily generate leads, then many of the other social media channels are fair game.

-In a recent study as indicated on this chart from Sprout Social, B2B marketers are seeing increased effectiveness in numerous social channels.
+In a recent study, as indicated on this chart from Sprout Social, B2B social media marketers are seeing increased effectiveness in numerous social channels:

 As seen here, social media is not just for friends and family and business to consumer marketing; it is also becoming increasingly useful in business to business relationships.

-So, if you can answer a few basic priority and needs questions, and decide that you have the time and resources, then there are numerous platforms available to build your business.
+So, if you can answer a few basic priority and needs questions, and decide that you have the time and resources, then there are numerous platforms available to build your B2B social media marketing presence.
 Who knows, you could even have a little fun along the way and build long lasting relationships!

 In my next blog I will be detailing the benefits of LinkedIn Sales Navigator and why it is my favorite recommendation for B2B social media marketing.